jeffwong/pdist/README.md

 the m by n distance matrix.
-A rectangular distance matrix can be more appropriate than a square matrix in many applications; for example, in bipartite graphs we might be concerned with the distance between objects in Graph A with objects in Graph B, but we may not care about the distance between objects within Graph or Graph B.  Currently, R only has a `dist` function which returns square distance matrices.
+A rectangular distance matrix can be more appropriate than a square matrix in many applications; for example, in bipartite graphs we might be concerned with the distance between objects in Graph A with objects in Graph B, but we may not care about the distance between objects within Graph A or Graph B.  Currently, R only has a `dist` function which returns square distance matrices.

 ##Performance
 `pdist` is a slightly optimized version of the native `dist` function; distances are not computed between